SunehraFarhana/Pizza-Restaurant-Data-Analysis/README.md

 ---
 ## Exploratory Data Analysis in MySQL Workbench
-These SQL queries were used to reveal data trends and give guidance towards assembling visualizations.
+These SQL queries were used to reveal order data trends and give guidance towards assembling visualizations that pinpoint areas in which Little Caesars could strategize to maximize revenue.

 ### 1. What is the total number of orders and total revenue?
 ```sql